allenbo/distnet/README.md

 **Usage**

-To run a trainer directly:
+To run cifar-10 directly:

-    python distnet/trainer.py --help
+    python experiments/run_cifar10_simple.py

-Take a look at the scripts in `distnet/scripts` for examples of how to run your own network.
+Take a look at the scripts in `distnet/experiments` for examples of how to run your own network.

 **Requires**